Hegemony is as old as Ancient Greece, but no era lasts forever!

 Nevertheless the order is often perceived as a narrow ideological, economic and strategic framework reflecting and advancing the interests and identity of the Western nations led by the US.

 In this framework, the realized position of hegemony with United States control over the U.N.
-NATO, World Bank and IMF has given the U.S. great economic advantages and prosperity, resulting from this exalted but declining status.
+NATO, World Bank and IMF, which institutions are important instruments of statecraft, has given the U.S. great economic advantages and prosperity, resulting from this exalted but declining status.

 This hegemonic status has resulted in a global and foreign policy which is based on U.S. domination, as a national security strategy.